bdpiccolo/ACNC-DAME/Instructions/Introduction_Dame.md

     * DESeq2 result table rendered with [DT](https://rstudio.github.io/DT/) package.

-    * Boxplots displayed with either Total Reads or Percent Abundance and rendered with the [rbokeh](http://hafen.github.io/rbokeh/) package.
+    * Boxplots displayed with either Total Reads or Percent Abundance and rendered with the [highcharter](http://jkunst.com/highcharter/) package.*

     * All results are downloadable.

+\* This app uses [Highsoft](https://shop.highsoft.com/faq/non-commercial) software with non-commercial packages.
+Highsoft software product is not free for commercial use.